ypopovych/xbmc-iptv-plugin/README.md

 xbmc-iptv-plugin
 ================

-XBMC plugin for IPTV support
+This plugin allow to use IPTV m3u playlists from network or from playlists/iptv folder.